end2endzone/end2endzone-hugo/content/blog/2015-03-15-how-to-make-a-time-lapse-video-with-free-tools-and-a-dslr-camera.md

 to get the target range IMG\_0000.jpg [...]
 IMG\_3345.jpg.

 The easiest way to do this is to use the following script.
-Copy and paste the content of the following window and create a file located next to the images called &quot;rename.vbs&quot;.
+Copy and paste the content of the following window and create a file located next to the images called "rename.vbs".

 {{< pleasenote >}}
   Take note that the .vbs file extension is mandatory for Windows to recognize the file as a runnable script.